jonathanlocke/jonathanlocke.github.io/published/bit-diagram.md

     private static BitField GREEN = COLOR.field('G');
     private static BitField BLUE  = COLOR.field('B');

 These *BitField* objects contain the shift and mask values, determined from the diagram, needed to retrieve the field values from a primitive.

+#### Example

-For example, in this code:
+In this code:

     var rgb   = 0xff8040;